-In 2015, in preparation for the big move to the Armory and new ways to present the collection, we have started a series of thematic exhibitions culled from the Museum’s holdings.
+2015 In preparation for the big move to the Armory and new ways to present the collection, we started a series of thematic exhibitions culled from the Museum’s holdings.
 The first of these was Communism for Dinner, an exhibit featuring East German commemorative plates with complementary paintings and objects.
 Until now, there have been no publications or exhibitions on this fascinating subject, which provides a new perspective on East German history.
 The next exhibition, Face to Face, explored painted and photographic portraits from Eastern Europe and the Soviet Union.
 It illustrated the fluid boundaries between official and unofficial imagery.
-The current exhibition, Artist Collaborations in the GDR and the Soviet Union, demonstrates how unofficial and counterculture artists created their own universe.
-The last in the series is Facial Recognition.
-Starting from The Wende Museum’s archive assembled by the head of the East German border guards at Checkpoint Charlie, the exhibition will investigate present-day developments in facial-recognition technology and highlight various art projects responding to these techniques.
+Artist Collaborations in the GDR and the Soviet Union demonstrated how unofficial and counterculture artists created their own universe.
+The current exhibition is Facial Recognition.
+Starting from The Wende Museum’s archive assembled by the head of the East German border guards at Checkpoint Charlie, the exhibition investigates present-day developments in facial-recognition technology and highlight various art projects responding to these techniques.

 Most notably, the Museum conceived and produced The Wall Project, a public art initiative which commemorated the 20th anniversary of the fall of the Berlin Wall.
 Garnering press in over two-dozen countries and broadcast live in Europe, The Wall Project’s culminating event on November 8, 2009 was the largest of its kind outside of Berlin.